Clemapfel/mousetrap/docs/01_installation.md

 Where `TARGET_NAME` and `PROJECT_NAME` can be freely modified.

 `find_package(mousetrap REQUIRED)` loads mousetrap and its associated libraries, this command sets two variables `MOUSETRAP_LIBRARIES` and `MOUSETRAP_INLUDE_DIRECTORIES`.
-We need to link against all the libraries contained in the former, and we need to declare all directories contained in the latter as include directories for our target.
+We need to link against all the libraries contained in the former, and we need to declare all directories contained in the latter as include directories for our custom target, an executable in this case.

-Lastly we set `target_compile_features` to C++17, which automatically links against the C++ standard library.
+Lastly, we set `target_compile_features` for our target to C++17, which automatically links against the C++ standard library.

 ### main.cpp

-Now, in the same directory as the previous `CMakeLists.txt`, we add a file `main.cpp` with the following contents:
+Now, in the same directory as `CMakeLists.txt` from the previous section, we add a file `main.cpp` with the following contents:

 ```cpp
 #include <mousetrap.hpp>